ecow/katacoda-scenarios/sdaas-tutorial/intro.md

 SDaaS is a Smart Data Management Platform based on **W3C Semantic Web Standards**.

-With SDaaS you can learn from billions of open data sources integrate your private data and organize all the information in a private knowledge base.
+With SDaaS you can learn from billions of open data, sources integrate your private data and organize all the information in a private knowledge base.

 This tutorial will teach you how to build a knowledge base that  is able to answering the following question: